 meet the team

 I feel honored to be supported by a team of passionate & trusted educators, parents and experts in the field of child development.
 They are invaluable resources I turn to and collaborate with when making choices that affect your child’s education and care.
-Additionally, you may meet these lovely folks along the way as they offer their time hiking, assisting in the classroom or leading activities such as yoga, music and dance.
+Additionally, you may meet these lovely folks along the way as they offer their time hiking, assisting in the classroom or leading activities such as music and dance.

 Working with preschoolers brings me overwhelming joy and fulfillment.
 It’s what I do best, what I love most and what I plan to devote a lifetime to.

 I have spent the last 13 years working with children–as a preschool teacher for 19 and a volunteer at a therapeutic residential treatment facility during my years away from teaching.
 Concerns and frustrations with overly structured early childhood environments initially led me away from the field of education.
 I spent a few years pursuing other careers, all the while resisting the pull to return to teaching.
 I was thrilled to discover the existence of forest & outdoor preschools as well as the Reggio Emilia approach and quickly returned to teaching, this time with a renewed sense of purpose, passion and focus.
 I enjoyed the privilege of being a teacher and assistant director at an amazing Reggio-inspired, nature preschool in Austin in the years preceding the opening of Woodland Schoolhouse.
 Since then, I’ve also returned to the classroom as a student to complete my certificate in Child Development and am continuing toward a degree in Early Childhood Education (my previous degrees being in Film and Business).